itu-algorithms/itu.algs4/README.md

-# `algs4-py`
+# Algs4 library for Python3

-`algs4-py` is a Python 3 port of the Java code in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/).
+`itu.algs4` is a Python 3 port of the Java code in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/).

 [![Build Status](https://github.itu.dk/algorithms/AlgorithmsInPython/workflows/check/badge.svg)](https://github.itu.dk/algorithms/AlgorithmsInPython/actions)

 ## Target audience

-`algs4-py` is intended for instructors and students who wish to follow the textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne.
+`itu.algs4` is intended for instructors and students who wish to follow the textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne.
 It was first created in 2018 by teaching assistants and instructors at [ITU Copenhagen](https://algorithms.itu.dk), where the introductory course on Algorithms and Data Structures is taught bilingually in Java and Python 3.

 ## Installation

 This library requires a functioning Python 3 environment, for example the one provided by [Anaconda](https://www.anaconda.com/distribution/).
 Some optional visual and auditory features depend on the [numpy](http://numpy.org) and [pygame](https://pygame.org) packages.

+### Remove previous versions

+If you have a previous version of this library installed, we recommend you remove it with `pip uninstall algs4 algs4_python`

 ### With pip and git